rschristopher/rschristopher.github.io/src/tools/rent-vs-mortgage.md

 Rent vs Buy calculators are very misleading (filled with fiat-minded assumptions), and are especially useless as we return to sound money.
 For example, most online "Rent vs Buy" calculators don't allow a high "savings" rate.
 Bitcoin's historic (and likely future) CAGR is disruptive to these fiat models.

-We live in chaotic times, and fortunately Bitcoin can help us make sensible decisions with respect to home ownership.
+Fortunately, Bitcoin can help us make sensible decisions with respect to home ownership.
 This tool compares rent versus mortgage, with a simple goal of maximizing wealth thru Bitcoin.
 You'll find that with assumptions like 2% inflation, it's rarely better to buy than rent.
 But you'll find many scenarios where a mortgage can help you to stack more sats (such as high inflation, low interest rates, high rents, etc).

 <style>